JADE-V-V/JADE/.github/PULL_REQUEST_TEMPLATE/new_benchmark.md

 ## Checklist:

-- [ ] I have added the required YAML files
+- [ ] I have added the required YAML files.
-- [ ] I have updated the documentation to include th benchmark description.
+- [ ] I have updated the documentation to include the benchmark description.
 - [ ] I have updated the documentation summary table which gives and overview of the implemented benchmark.
 - [ ] My changes generate no new warnings.